philbooth/bfj/README.md

   meaning slower tick times but faster overall serialisation time.
   The default value is `16384`.

+* `options.Promise`:
+  Promise constructor that will be used for promises returned by all methods.
+  If you set this option,
+  please be aware that some promise implementations (including native promises) may cause your process to die with out-of-memory exceptions.
+  Defaults to [bluebird's implementation][promise], which does not have that problem.

-## Why does it return bluebird promises?
+## Why does it default to bluebird promises?

-Before version `5.0.0`,
+Until version `4.2.4`,
 native promises were used.
-But they were found to be an indirect cause of out-of-memory errors when serialising large amounts of data to JSON, due to [well-documented problems with the native promise implementation](https://alexn.org/blog/2017/10/11/javascript-promise-leaks-memory.html).
+But they were found
+to cause out-of-memory errors
+when serialising large amounts of data to JSON, due to [well-documented problems with the native promise implementation](https://alexn.org/blog/2017/10/11/javascript-promise-leaks-memory.html).
-So alternative implementations were evaluated and bluebird won.
+So in version `5.0.0`,
+bluebird promises were used instead.
+In version `5.1.0`,
+an option was added
+that enables callers to specify the promise constructor to use.
+Use it at your own risk.

 ## Can I specify a different promise implementation?

-I'm not against adding a `Promise` option that allows callers to specify the implementation that should be used,
-I just haven't got round to implementing it yet.
-I'll accept a PR if anyone wants to work on it.
+Yes.
+Just pass the `Promise` option to any method.
+If you get out-of-memory errors when using that option, consider changing your promise implementation.

 ## Is there a change log?